sebivenlo/java-programming/data/part-5/4-objects-and-references.md

 <!-- Pääohjelmalla on nyt siis langan päässä kaksi Henkilö-olioa.
 Henkilöllä on nimi ja syntymäpäivä.
 Koska molemmat ovat olioita, ovat ne henkilöllä langan päässä. -->

-So the main program is connected to two Person objects by strands.
+So the main program has is connected to two Person objects by strands.
 A person has a name and a birthday.
 Since both variables are objects, these attributes exist at the other ends of the strands.

 <!-- Syntymäpäivä vaikuttaa hyvältä laajennukselta Henkilö-luokkaan.
 Totesimme aiemmin, että oliomuuttuja `ika` voidaan laskea syntymäpäivästä, joten siitä hankkiuduttiin eroon. -->